hyperledger/besu-docs/docs/public-networks/how-to/use-configuration-file/index.md

   - private networks
 ---

-A TOML configuration file simplifes overriding [default configuration settings](defaults.md) and reuse of configurations across node startups.
+A TOML configuration file simplifies overriding [default configuration settings](defaults.md) and reuse of configurations across node startups.

 Specify the configuration file using the [`--config-file`](../../reference/cli/options.md#config-file) CLI option.
 Configuration files may be [used alongside a pre-configured profile](profile.md) for some common use cases.